multiplestressR

 The next step is to calculate the null models for each interaction.

-Within the multiplestressR package, there are two functions for calculating the null models, either effect_size_additive or effect_size_multiplicative.
+.
 The former is the implementing the additive null model, while the latter is for implementing the multiplicative null model.
 For this tutorial we will be implementing the additive null model.
 Though an example of code using the multiplicative null model is detailed at the very end of this tutorial.

-For the effect_size_additive function, fourteen variables need to be specified.
+function, fourteen variables need to be specified.
 Of these twelve relate to the previous discussed means, standard deviations, and sample sizes.
 Specifying the variables in this manner ensures that each treatment is assigned the correct data (e.g., Control and StressorA are not mixed up) and that different variables are not incorrectly labelled (e.g., standard deviations and means are not mixed up).

-The final two variables are user specified at this point.
-Firstly, Significance_Level corresponds to the level of alpha which should be used when calculating confidence intervals for a given interaction effect size.
+corresponds to the level of alpha which should be used when calculating confidence intervals for a given interaction effect size.
 The default is 0.05, (i.e., calculating 95% confidence intervals) but this can be changed by specifying a number between 0 and 1.
 Secondly, Hedges’ d (i.e., the form of the additive null model used here) has been shown to slightly overestimate effects where small sizes are small (i.e., <20).
 As such, there is a small statistical correction which can be applied to the null model to overcome this bias.
-By default, the variable Small_Sample_Correction is set to TRUE, namely the bias is corrected, though this can be disabled by setting Small_Sample_Correction to FALSE.
-Note that for the mulitplicative null model (i.e., effect_size_multiplicative this bias does not exist and so the parameter is specified in the model).
+By default, the variable Small_Sample_Correction

 The additive null model can be run using the following code: